overlinden/NetTrans/README.md

         <ip>        : ip addess to connect to
         <port>      : port to connect to
         <infile>    : input file name, input from stdin if blanc

+All stable builds can be downloaded here: http://wps-verlinden.de/drone.io/NetTrans/